 Hygge (hoo-gah) is an old Danish concept that helps Danes get through their long, dark winters.
-Anyone besides me feeling the effects of winter: actual, political or otherwise?
-Yeah, I thought so.
-Fret not my lovelies, Hygge and I are here to help you make it through.
+As more and more of us are gearing up for additional stay-at-home time, I’ve pulled together a few ways to help you weather this coming season in comfort and style.
 And by the way, it doesn’t need to be wintertime for you to get started!
 Hygge is completely season-agnostic!

 Creature Comforts: Hygge In the Bedroom